WICG/turtledove/FLEDGE.md

       'highestScoringOtherBidCurrency': 'EUR'
     }
     ```
     * `bidCurrency` and `highestScoringOtherBidCurrency` provide (highly redacted) information on what currency the corresponding numbers are in.
-Please refer to the section on [Reporting in Multi-Currency Auctions](#53-reporting-in-multi-currency-auctions) for more details.
+Please refer to the section on [Currencies in Reporting](#53-currencies-in-reporting) for more details.
 *   directFromSellerSignals is an object that may contain the following fields:
     *   sellerSignals: Like auctionConfig.sellerSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?sellerSignals`.
     *   auctionSignals: Like auctionConfig.auctionSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?auctionSignals`.